Home

 Introducing Your Cat to the Cat Carrier

 If the only time you pull out your cat's carrier and try to put your cat in is once a year for her annual visit to the vet, then your cat may not be too thrilled about being put inside.
-(Interestingly though, some cats who raise a stink about going in at home, will act like dead weight when you try to take them out at the vet's office!)
+(Interestingly though, most cats who raise a stink about going in at home, will act like dead weight when you try to take them out at the vet's office!)
 Although, you will hopefully only need to use your carrier once a year, in case of an emergency, it will be very helpful if your cat goes easily into the carrier.

-One way to introduce your kitty to a carrier is to leave it in the middle of the room, or other place where it's easy for her to get into.
+One way to introduce your kitty to a new carrier is to leave it in the middle of the room, or other place where it's easy for her to get into.
 You can try throwing a couple of healthy treats inside.
 Your goal is to get your cat to explore the carrier and become familiar and comfortable with it.

 Ideally, your cat's experience with her cat carrier will be a pleasant one.
 Some cats become so accustomed to their little enclosure that they sleep in it or use it during their playtime.